kfiron/submarine/README.md

 # submarine

-This small libs helps a developer to go directly inside object properties for any given depth and to return the datat
+This small lib helps a developer to go directly inside object properties for any given depth and to return the datat

 ## The problem